 Online Video Interview

-Although sometimes called a “Skype” interview, any number of video conferencing software applications may be used.
+Although sometimes called a “Skype” or “Zoom” interview, any number of video conferencing software applications may be used.
 In some cases, the applicant may need to download a small file to their computer in advance (provided by the employer).
 Other software applications involve the applicant merely clicking a link sent by the employer.
 As with the telephone interview, the applicant may be meeting with one or several individuals who may be located in the same room or scattered around the world.

-This type of interview differs from a telephone interview in that the applicant can be seen.
+This interview differs from a telephone interview in that the applicant can be seen.
 Therefore, in many ways, the process more closely resembles the typical face-to-face interview.
 It is often used as an alternative to in-person interviewing when applicants are located far away to avoid expensive airfare, hotel, and other travel costs.

 Applicants need to prepare for and treat this type of interview much as they would a face-to-face interview.
 For example, since the applicant can be seen, he or she should dress appropriately.
 Also, a suitable private and quiet location for the interview must be used.
 Finally, all required communication technology must be tested in advance and ready to go.